Maya Travel vehicles Weather resistance of shipping containers

 The concept of the aura can be traced back to ancient civilizations, including the Hindu tradition of India and the practices of ancient Chinese medicine.
 In traditional Chinese medicine, this energy is known as “Qi” or “Chi,” while the Indian system refers to it as “Prana.”
 Similar beliefs in the existence of this life force can be found in other cultures, such as Japan (Ki), Greece (Pneuma), and Polynesia (Mana).

-The modern concept of aura healing gained momentum in the 20th century, with the rise of spiritual movements and the New Age movement.
+The modern concept of aura healing gained Momentum in the 20th century, with the rise of spiritual movements and the New Age movement.
 Practitioners of aura healing maintain that imbalances or blockages in the aura can lead to physical and emotional health issues.
 Therefore, the process of aura healing involves cleansing and restoring the energy field to promote overall well-being.

 Understanding Aura Healing Techniques